 Trend:

 Across a period (left to right), the atomic radius decreases.
 This is because as you move from left to right of the periodic table, more electrons and protons are added to the outermost shell and nucleus, respectively.
-The electrons are added to the fixed outermost shell until the fulfillment of the octet.
+The electrons are added to the fixed outermost shell until the octet is filled.
 The positive charge increases, pulling the electrons closer, and hence makes the atom smaller in size.

-Down the group (top to bottom), the atomic radius increases because in each element one additional electron shell is added, which makes the atoms larger in size.
+Down the group (top to bottom), atomic radii increase because in each element one additional electron shell is added, which makes the atoms larger.

 Sodium, magnesium, and calcium are all metals found in the topmost part of Groups 1 and 2.
 Their larger atomic radii than nonmetals on the right side of the periodic table.
-This is because of the difference in the number of protons in the nucleus and hence result in higher effective nuclear charge.
-The elements on the left side contain a lesser number of electrons in their outermost shell, which makes it easier to lose electrons from the valence shell.
+This is because of the difference in the number of protons in the nucleus and hence results in higher effective nuclear charge.
+The elements on the left side contain a smaller number of electrons in their outermost shell, which makes it easier to lose electrons from the valence shell.
 On the other hand, due to the highly effective nuclear charge, elements on the right can accept electrons.
 Hence, chloride easily accepts electrons to fulfill its octet.
-This is why, the elements of the left side form bonds with chloride ions and create salts, which are used to melt ice.
+This is why the elements of the left side form bonds with chloride ions and create salts, which are used to melt ice.

-<H1> Trend in Ionization Energy
+<H1> Trends in Ionization Energy